 When I was growing up, I didn’t really understand that there were people in the world who may have not ever seen the ocean with their own two eyes and felt the rush that you feel when a wave first touches your toes.
 To me, it was everyday that we were in or around the water and later did I notice that it made us just lucky to have.

-Madeira was that escape that I needed to really understand that water was very important to my well-being.
+a weekend in Madeira was that escape that I needed to really understand that water was very important to my well-being.
 Sure, I went to Malaga just a few weeks back, but with the mayhem of the city, you didn’t really think much about the water.

 We flew with British Airways for four hours only on top of water without land to see below and just spots of clouds passing by.
 As we neared Madeira, the wind got a bit more aggressive and trade-winds exchanged with one another, the rocks were visible, speckled houses in the distant with terra-cotta roofs… but our landing was so smooth and quick that we were basically at our gate.
 It was only later did we find out that the Funscal airport was one of the toughest airports for planes to land, but British Airways seemed to have done it seamlessly!

 If you’re looking for an island holiday with a bit more adventure than just your beach views and icy cocktails, British Airways have frequest direct flights from London Gatwick to Funchal Airport.
 It’s the perfect way to start your weekend in Madeira right this way.

 It was a glass hub that overlooked the best peaks of Madeira.
 You can see waves crashing, the birds singing and the sun flitting with the horizon in the distance.
 And through all that we made our way up to the dining hall.
 Black and white with mid-century modern touches, it was gorgeous.
 We were served a 4 course meal with accompanying wine pairings from the best Portuguese grapes.
 This is a must visit if you’re looking for a luxury weekend in Madeira.

 Extremely charming in its decor and hospitality, the rooms are spacious and comfortable too!
 The best was the rooftop access where we enjoyed live music and the sunset every evening.
 It was a gorgeous and lively environment that showcased Madeira’s best bits!
 The perfect place to stay for your weekend in Madeira!

 I knew we were going to be taking a jeep around the island to see the beautiful landscapes, but I didn’t know how invested I was going to get.
 Joao, our driver, had become a friend more than a guide.
 He had specifically tailored our trip with the Visit Madeira tourism board to give us the best experience.
 Shortly after the first hour did he realize I was a bit of a thrill seeker and he continued to give us experiences that I knew I will hold onto forever.
 In absolute necessary if you’re not renting a car for your weekend in Madeira.